Byzantine Armenia: Armenian military in the Byzantine Army

 Armenia made great contributions to Byzantium through its troops of soldiers.
 The empire was in need of a good army as it was constantly being threatened.
 The army was relatively small, never exceeding 150,000 men.
 The military was sent to different parts of the empire, and took part in the most fierce battles and never exceeded 20,000 or 30,000 men.
 From the 5th century forwards the Armenians were regarded as the main constituent of the Byzantine army.
 Procopius recounts that the scholarii, the palace guards of the emperor, "were selected from amongst the bravest Armenians".

 Armenian soldiers in the Byzantine army are cited during the following centuries, especially during the 9th and the 10th centuries, which might have been the period of greatest participation of the Armenians in the Byzantine army.
 Byzantine and Arab historians are unanimous in recognizing significance of the Armenians soldiers.
 Charles Diehl, for instance, writes: “The Armenian units, particularly during this period, were numerous and well trained.”
 Another Byzantine historian praises the decisive role which the Armenian infantry played in the victories of the Byzantine emperors Nicephorus Phocas and John Tzimiskes.

 At that time the Armenians served side by side with the Norsemen who were in the Byzantine army.
 This first encounter between the Armenian mountain-dwellers and the Norse has been discussed by Nansen, who brings these two elements closer to each other and records: “It was the Armenians who together with our Scandinavian forefathers made up the assault units of Byzantine.”
 Moreover, Bussel underlines the similarities in the way of thinking and the spirit of the Armenian feudal lords and the northern warriors.
-He claims that, in both groups, there was a strange absence and ignorance of government and public interest and at the same time an equally-large interest in achieving personal distinctions and a loyalty towards their masters and leaders.
+He claims that, in both groups, there was a strange absence and ignorance of government and public interest and at the same time an equally large interest in achieving personal distinctions and a loyalty towards their masters and leaders.

-Armenian Emperors of Byzantium
+Armenian emperors of Byzantium

-The partition of the Roman Empire between the two sons of the Emperor Theodosius was soon followed by a predominance of foreign elements in the court of Byzantium, the eastern half of the divided world.
+The partition of the Roman Empire between the two sons of the emperor Theodosius was soon followed by a predominance of foreign elements in the court of Byzantium, the eastern half of the divided world.
 The proximity of the capital to Armenia attracted to the shores of the Bosporus a great number of Armenians, and for three centuries, they played a distinguished part in the history of the Eastern Empire.

-The important role played in the history of Byzantium by the Armenians has been generally unrecognized.

 Council of Theodosiopolis (593)

 After the conclusion of long Byzantine-Persian War (572-591), direct Byzantine rule was extended to all western regions of Armenia.
-To strengthen political control over newly-annexed regions, Emperor Maurice (582-602) decided to support the pro-Chalcedonian faction of the local Armenian Church.
+To strengthen political control over newly annexed regions, Emperor Maurice (582-602) decided to support the pro-Chalcedonian faction of the local Armenian Church.
 In 593, a regional council of western Armenian bishops was convened in Theodosiopolis and proclaimed full allegiance to the Chalcedonian Definition.
 The council also elected John (Yovhannes, or Hovhannes) of Bagaran as new Catholicos of Chalcedonian Armenians.